raft-tech/df-arcadedb/testing/testing.md

 < create_snf_edge.json
 ```

-25. With an unclassified user, query for edges
-This command should return no edges.
+23. With an unclassified user, query for edges -- this command should return no edges.
+(FAILED)
 Keycloak attributes:
 ```
-clearance-usa = U
+clearance_usa = U
 nationality = USA
 ```